ITSURENXD/Graphics/NOTES/C/DDA.md

 &nbsp;
 ## 🤖 **Algorithm**
-1. Input the line endpoints and store the left endpiont in (x-initial,y-initial) and right in (x-final,y-final).
+1. Input the line endpoints and store the left endpoint in (x-initial,y-initial) and right in (x-final,y-final).
     ```cpp
     printf("Enter The Starting Coordinate: ");
     scanf("%d %d", &Beginning.x, &Beginning.y);
     printf("Enter The Ending Cooardinate: ");
-    scanf("%d %d", &Ending.x, &Ending.y);
+    scanf("%d %d", &Ending.x, &Ending.y)
     ```
 2. Calculate the values for Differences in x and y.
     ```cpp